- BAPTISM

 Because we wanna first make sure God really saved them?
 We’re not gonna have our proof of that for a while yet.
 Not till

-Because they’re saving all the baptisms for a special occasion?
-Okay, that one I can sorta understand.
-Fr’instance some churches like to do all their baptisms on Easter, so they save ’em up and do ’em all at once.
+Because we’re saving up all the baptisms for a special occasion?
+Okay, this one I can sorta understand.
+Fr’instance some churches like to do all their baptisms on Easter, all at once.
 Other churches (like mine) borrow another church’s baptismal, so they gotta plan ahead.

 But if you wanna be baptized, and your church insists you first need to jump through dozens of hoops, I would say your church doesn’t entirely understand what baptism’s about.